Emily Ruskovich

 Emily Ruskovich (/ˈrʌskəvɪtʃ/ RUSS-kə-vitch) is an American writer who won the 2019 International Dublin literary award for her novel Idaho.
 She grew up in the Idaho Panhandle on Hoodoo Mountain.

 She graduated from the Iowa Writers’ Workshop in 2011 and is an assistant professor at the University of Montana where she teaches creative writing; she was formerly on the faculty of Boise State University.
-She lives in the mountains west of Missoula.
+She lives in the mountains west of Missoula, Montana.